Filmed April 2013 – edited into 5 parts; total 65 minutes

 About the Presenter

-Brenda Fossett is an inspired teacher who is widely admired for her ability to convey complex concepts to those who work with children and adults with special needs, whether they are educational professionals or parent.
+Brenda Fossett is an inspired teacher who is widely admired for her ability to convey complex concepts to those who work with children and adults with diverse needs, whether they are educational professionals or parent.
 Dr. Fossett has been on faculty in the Applied Behavior Analysis – Autism Department at Capilano University since 2013.
 Prior to that she was Assistant Professor (Special Education) in the Department of Educational Psychology at the University of Alberta.
 She is also a certified teacher of the deaf, as well as being a Board Certified Behavior Analyst.
 Dr. Fossett has extensive clinical experience providing behavioral/educational consultative services to children with ASD, deafness, and other developmental disabilities in home, school, and community settings.
 Her scholarly and clinical interests include: applied behavior analysis, the implementation of positive behavior support in home and school settings, and educational interventions for deaf children with developmental disabilities.
 For more information on Dr. Fossett see Capilano University ABA Diploma